 - Learn how to setup direct deposit of your stipend payment into your bank account.
 Starting September 1, you can access the system to setup Direct Deposit (payment elections).
 Direct deposit will begin after your first stipend check is delivered to your department.

-- Review Tax information for graduate students who are US citizens and permanent residents or who are International students.
+- Review Tax information for graduate students who are US citizens and permanent residents.
+For International students, see Yale OISS tax info.

 More info or questions?
 See the Graduate School Financial Aid Office web page for more information; email GSAS Financial Aid or call 203-432-2739.